a-mohan1/a-mohan1.github.io/_pages/projects.md

 This work was accepted at ICASSP 2026.
 The paper is available [here](https://arxiv.org/abs/2602.23060).

+## A Vision Transformer for ECG-Based Detection of Left Ventricular Systolic Dysfunction Across Multiple Clinical Sites

+Abstract: Reduced left ventricular ejection fraction (LVEF) is frequently asymptomatic and often detected only after advanced heart failure develops.
+Electrocardiograms are recorded routinely yet underused for this condition, because reduced LVEF has no single diagnostic waveform.
+We trained an ensemble of vision transformers from scratch to detect reduced LVEF (≤40%) from 12-lead ECGs, analyzing each heartbeat individually, using 10,142 patients across seven sites in three US health systems.
+In a held-out external cohort of 4,092 patients from three geographically independent US clinical sites at a real-world reduced-LVEF prevalence of 8.72%, the model achieved an AUROC of 0.88 (95% CI 0.86-0.89), sensitivity 81.2%, specificity 81.0%, and negative predictive value 97.8%.
+Sensitivity remained high across sex, race, ethnicity, and comorbidity subgroups, while specificity was lower in older patients and those with atrial fibrillation or cardiomyopathy.
+Beat-level attention maps provided interpretability into the model's predictions, showing consistent focus on the QRS complex rather than the P wave.
+These findings support the potential of routine ECGs as a scalable first-pass triage step to identify patients who should undergo echocardiography for reduced ejection fraction across diverse patient populations.

+This paper under review and the preprint is available [here](https://arxiv.org/abs/2608.14723).

 # Projects

 ## Brain Tumor Classification Using Convolutional Neural Networks